SoftUni-Internal/interactive-content/EN/01-Internet-Explained/08-Summary.md

 **Internet**

-- The internet consists of thousands of computer networks that are connected with each other
+- The Internet consists of thousands of computer networks that are connected with each other

 - Establishes communication via protocols